 As The Inefficiency Assassin™, productivity expert Helene Segura empowers stressed out professionals on the go with the tools to slay wasted time.
 Personal inefficiency at work leads to increased stress levels, lower morale, higher absenteeism, more turnover – and rising spending on employee health care and hiring.
 Why not improve productivity, decrease stress levels, and increase profits instead?

-The author of two Amazon best-selling books, Helene Segura has been the featured productivity expert in over 100 media interviews including publications such as Woman’s Day Magazine and Money Magazine, as well as on Fox, CBS, ABC and NBC affiliates.
+The author of three books – two of which were Amazon best-sellers – Helene Segura has been the featured productivity expert in more than 150 media interviews including publications such as Woman’s Day Magazine and Money Magazine, as well as on Fox, CBS, ABC and NBC affiliates.
 She has coached hundreds of clients to productivity success and performance improvement by applying neuroscience and behavioral modification techniques to wipe out destructive, time-wasting habits.
 Kanban, Kaizen and time management may be fuddy duddy terms; Helene’s content-packed keynotes and workshops, however, are anything but.
 Helene turns time management on its head by sharing both client case studies and pop culture examples to teach her mind-bending framework for decreasing interruptions, distractions and procrastination so that companies can spend more time generating revenue.

 *Note: I may sound better than a 3.2 out of 10.0, depending on environmental factors.
 An observer’s rating for Karaoke Singer is directly proportional to the amount of adult beverages consumed by the listener and the amount of heavy machinery noise in the immediate vicinity.
 (And, yes, I do realize that Karaoke was misspelled by the graphic artist in the chart, but since it would take me awhile to fix it, and it’s such a minor mistake that most people don’t even know it’s misspelled until I tell them, I’d rather use my time to have more cheese and wine. ;>)